The role of symmetry in driven propulsion at low Reynolds number: Concluding remarks

 To conclude, the shape of an object together with its dipole moment determines its symmetry.
-In accordance with theoretical predictions we present experiments that demonstrate that the dipole moment affixed to geometrically achiral planar shape can render it chiral.
+The dipole moment affixed to geometrically achiral planar shape can render it chiral.
 Such chiral objects with \emph{intrinsically} broken symmetry can exhibit steady unidirectional propulsion, resembling that of a helix, when actuated by a rotating field.
 In general, however, there could be two distinct in-sync rotational solutions possessing different propulsion velocities.
-For certain highly symmetric objects (e.g., $\widehat{P}$- and $\widehat{C}\widehat{P}$-even polarizable propellers) these two velocities average to zero, while individual structures can be propelled efficiently due to \emph{spontaneous} symmetry breaking, which is demonstrated herein.
-Our symmetry considerations can be extended to other shapes and can guide the development of micropropellers for low-Reynolds-number applications.
+For certain highly symmetric objects (e.g., $\widehat{P}$- and $\widehat{C}\widehat{P}$-even polarizable propellers) these two velocities average to zero, while individual structures can propel efficiently due to \emph{spontaneous} symmetry breaking.
+The theoretical predictions are confirmed experimentally using macro- and microscopic planar magnetized V-shaped propellers driven by a rotating magnetic field.

+Our symmetry considerations can be extended to other shapes and actuation schemes.
+For example, it is interesting to note how these results change upon adding a constant magnetic field along the $z$-axis that breaks the $\widehat{R}_z\widehat{C}$-symmetry (ii), but preserves $\widehat{P}$-symmetry (i).
+In such a case $\widehat{C}\widehat{P}$-even objects can acquire a nonzero ensemble average velocity.
+For instance, the V-shape swimmer with dipole moment oriented along the $\bm{e}_1$ symmetry axis ($\widehat{P}$-odd) can, in a certain frequency range, exhibit unidirectional propulsion.
+Recall that in a planar rotational magnetic field magnetization along any principal axis yielded $\bm{U}={\bm 0}$.
+The $\widehat{P}$-even object with permanent dipole $\bm{m}$ along a principal axis can still be shown not to propel even when actuated by this less symmetrical field.
+Dynamics driven by a \emph{conical} rotating magnetic field (i.e., superposition of a rotating and a constant fields) is, however, beyond the scope of the present paper and will be considered elsewhere.